StudyQ/EE551-Project/README.md

 e.
 Score display and ‘GameOver’ display.<br/>

 ### 3. Test procedure
-a.Design the program code to detect if the main program has a vulnerability.<br/>
+a.Design the program code to detect if the main program have bug.<br/>
 b.Run the game to detect if the game is still working properly under various conditions.

 ## The Basic Settings of The Game.